mike-gimelfarb/cocoa/docs/multivariate.rst

    :type mfev: int
    :param tol: Terminate when the change in objective is less than this value.
    :type tol: float
-   :param stol: Terminate when the change in solution is less than this value.
+   :param stol: Terminate when the standard deviation of population objective values is less than this value.
    :type stol: float
    :param np: Population size (selected automatically when non-positive).
    :type np: int